lockoff/graph-alg-viz/README.md

 This will find the latest versions that match the version ranges specified in the `bower.json` file.

-## Serving the Application Files

-While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend serving the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
-The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`.
+**Note that the package.json and bower.json files came from the angular-seed project and the version constraints specified in those files have not yet been reviewed.**

 ### Running the App during Development

-The angular-seed project comes preconfigured with a local development webserver.
+The graph-alg-viz project comes preconfigured with a local development webserver.
 It is a node.js tool called [http-server][http-server].
 You can start this webserver with `npm start` but you may choose to install the tool globally:

 ```
 sudo npm install -g http-server